electric-eloquence/fepper-npm/README.md

 Similarly, generic modifications to UI CSS can be added to `source/_styles/pattern-scaffolding.css`.
-(The file is named this way to adhere to <a href="https://patternlab.io/docs/pattern-states.html" target="_blank"> the Pattern Lab documentation on pattern states</a>.
+(The file is named this way to adhere to <a href="https://patternlab.io/docs/using-pattern-states/#heading-adding-customized-states" target="_blank">
+the Pattern Lab documentation on custom pattern states</a>.
 It should not be relied on for pattern scaffolding.)

 View All markup can also be overridden by copying the .mustache files in